quasarframework/quasar/docs/src/pages/quasar-cli/quasar-conf-js.md

 | onBeforeSetupMiddleware | Function | Configure the dev middlewares before webpack-dev-server applies its own config. |
 | onAfterSetupMiddleware | Function | Configure the dev middlewares after webpack-dev-server applies its own config. |

 Using `open` prop to open with a specific browser and not with the default browser of your OS (check [supported values](https://github.com/sindresorhus/open#options)).
-The `options` param described in previous link is what you should configure quasar.conf > devSever > open with.
+The `options` param described in previous link is what you should configure quasar.conf.js > devSever > open with.
 Some examples:

 ```js
 // quasar.conf.js